How the Margin Scheme works and when you can use it for sales of second-hand vehicles.

 You must account for VAT on the full selling price under the normal rules.

-- import VAT charged on vehicles purchased from a third country
+- import VAT charged on vehicles purchased from outside the UK

-- acquisition tax chargeable on purchases from dealers in other EC member states
+- acquisition tax chargeable in Northern Ireland on purchases from dealers in EU member states

 3.1 Calculate your selling price

 Your selling price is everything which you are to receive for the vehicle, whether from the buyer or a third party.
 It includes: